Youth Transition

 • Information and access to publicly funded long term care programs and options counseling if eligible

 ADRC services can be provided in person, via telephone, or through a home visit.
 Professionals involved in transition planning may use the Student Transition to the ADRC form.
+If you have any questions related to helping a student transition into adult services, please call the ADRC of Northwest WI at 877-485-2372

 Transition Night: Looking Beyond High School